behaviorism/ido-completion.nvim/README.md

 ### Keybindings

-The default keybindings for cycling through IDO suggestions are:
+The default keybindings for cycling through ido suggestions are:
 - **`Tab`** to select the next suggestion
 - **`Shift-Tab`** to select the previous suggestion